Kelderic/keywordsjs/README.md

 # KeywordsJS

-This is a simple script that will prettify space-delimited inputs.
+A light, dependency-free script to prettify space-delimited inputs.

 ## Purpose